ibm-cloud-docs/Cloudant/guides/disaster-recovery-and-backup.md

 However,
 your applications must be able to 'fail over' to copies of your data that are stored in other regions.

-## Database Backup and Recovery
+## Database backup and recovery
 {: #database-backup-and-recovery}

-[In-Region Automatic Data Redundancy](#in-region-automatic-data-redundancy) provides applications with high availability access to data.
+[In-region automatic data redundancy](#in-region-automatic-data-redundancy) provides applications with high availability access to data.
-[Cross-Region Redundancy for Disaster Recovery](#cross-region-redundancy-for-disaster-recovery) provides applications with a means of recovering from a disaster.
+[Cross-region redundancy for disaster recovery](#cross-region-redundancy-for-disaster-recovery) provides applications with a means of recovering from a disaster.
 However,
 both of these capabilities focus on maintaining access only to the _current_ copy of your data.